 - Inlet and outlet run: Every electromagnetic flow meter requires a minimum inlet and outlet run to allow a laminar flow.
 Some new meters claim that they don’t need minimum runs, but you get less accuracy from those.
 Your call.

 - Installation: Here you can’t have high vibration or magnetic fields because they can affect flow measurement.
 Also, the best way to install this meter is with the flow going up, so you always have the pipe filled or empty.
 However, the manual may suggest other setups for different situations.

 The KROHNE OPTIFLUX 4000 and all electromagnetic flow meters in general need these conditions met for their installation.
-While some companies offer meters that don’t need inlet and outlet runs, this choice will affect the accuracy.
+While some companies offer meters that don’t need inlet and outlet run, this choice will affect accuracy.
 Remember to read the fine print to know the impact and requirements for those fancy features before you buy the meter.